 Many homeowners find it hard to decide between a gas boiler and an electric boiler.

 Each of these types of boiler systems has its own pros and cons.
-Also, installation and running costs will differ between the two systems.
+Also, installation, boiler cover and running costs will differ between the two systems.

 If you’re currently trying to choose between a gas boiler and an electric boiler, this informative guide will provide you with all the information you need to make the right choice for your home.